* This is the Consumer Version. *

 Orbital cellulitis usually is caused by spread of an infection to the orbit from the sinuses around the nose (nasal sinuses) but can also be spread from infection of the teeth or bloodstream.
 An animal or insect bite or another wound can also spread infection and lead to orbital cellulitis.

 Without adequate treatment, orbital cellulitis can lead to blindness.
-Infection can spread to the brain and spinal cord, or blood clots can form and spread from the veins around the eye to involve a large vein at the base of the brain (the cavernous sinus) and result in a serious disorder called cavernous sinus thrombosis (see Cavernous Sinus Thrombosis).
+Infection can spread to the brain and spinal cord, or blood clots can form and spread from the veins around the eye to involve a large vein at the base of the brain (the cavernous sinus) and result in a serious disorder called cavernous sinus thrombosis (see page Cavernous Sinus Thrombosis).

 Doctors can usually recognize orbital cellulitis without diagnostic tests.
 However, computed tomography (CT) or magnetic resonance imaging (MRI) usually is done to confirm the diagnosis.
 Also, determining the cause may require further assessment, including examination of the teeth and mouth and CT or MRI of the nasal sinuses.
 Often, doctors obtain samples from the nasal sinuses as well as blood samples and send them to a laboratory for testing.
 The samples are cultured (to grow microorganisms) to determine what bacteria are causing the infection, which areas are infected, and which antibiotic should be used.
 A person with orbital cellulitis is examined by an ophthalmologist.